-Any individual choosing to abuse alcohol and/or drugs needs to be aware that there are a wide variety of health risks associated with this behavior.
+It's important to be aware that there are a wide variety of health risks associated with abusing alcohol and/or other drugs.
 Chemical dependency or addiction to alcohol and/or other drugs is a chronic progressive illness that, if untreated, can be fatal.
 Long-term effects of alcohol abuse or alcoholism may include liver damage, especially cirrhosis (scarring of the liver); heart disease, including congestive heart failure; ulcers and gastritis; malnutrition; cancer of the mouth, esophagus or stomach; brain damage and possible psychosis; and fetal alcohol effect and fetal alcohol syndrome in infants of drinking mothers.